01

 Chapter 06

 Europe seemed like a distant dream.
-NILTI made it real.
+Niigata International made it real.
 They connected me with the right university, handled my blocked account documentation, and prepared me thoroughly for the embassy interview.

 P